jfmunozf/judge42/README.md

   --dbfile DBFILE  path to a tests database (sqlite) file, if file not specified 'judge42.db' is used --loop           loop when --stdin was specified (default behavior) --noloop         don't loop when --stdin was specified --feedback       show differences between expected output and solution output.
-Default behavior
+Default behavior does not show
-                   don't show differences between expected output and solution output --relaxed        solution must produce exactly the expected results to full score, this is default behavior.
-In relaxed option scores is calculated based on similiraty ratio between solution output and expected output.
+                   differences between expected output and solution output --relaxed        solution must produce exactly the expected results to full score, this is default behavior.
+In relaxed option, scores are calculated based on similiraty ratio between solution output and expected output.
-  --python PYTHON  full path to python binary, default value is use python from path variable --source SOURCE  full path to source file as input instead of sys.stdin. --noloop is used when source
+  --python PYTHON  full path to python binary, default value is use python from path variable --source SOURCE  full path to source file as input instead of sys.stdin.
+Option --noloop is atomatically used when
-                   file is specified
+                   source file is specified
-  --stdin          use stdin for input source.
-This is the default behavior executed in a loop (--loop
+  --stdin          use stdin for input source code.
+This is the default behavior executed in a loop (--loop option).
-                   option).
-  --url URL        download database from specified URL --version        show version information
+  --url URL        download tests database from specified URL --version        show version information
 ```